 The CMT will provide support to the RSM to participate in adaptive sports and reconditioning activities.

 (1) The Military Department and USSOCOM warrior care programs will have a process to approve RSMs for participation in adaptive sports and reconditioning.
-RSM participation must be approved by their medical provider.
+RSM participation must be approved by the RSM’s medical provider.

 (2) The RCC will assist the RSM with adaptive sports and reconditioning activity resources as part of the CRP, when applicable.
 RSMs will be offered opportunities for both competitive and non-competitive adaptive sports and reconditioning opportunities.